anderssoegaard/anderssoegaard.github.io/index.md

 ### 2026

 Oldenburg, Ninell; Dhar, Ruchira; Søgaard, Anders.
 2026.
 Realist and Pluralist Conceptions of Intelligence and Their Implications on AI (Alignment) Research.
-The Alignment Track of The 40th Annual AAAI Conference on Artificial Intelligence (AAAI’26).
+The Alignment Track of The 40th Annual AAAI Conference on Artificial Intelligence (AAAI).
+Singapore, Singapore.

+Tjoan, Gregory Hok; Khang, Ly; Søgaard, Anders; Tabatabaei, Seyed Amin; de Rijke, Maarten; Chen, Xinyi.
+2026.
+LiRA: A Multi-Agent Framework for Reliable and Readable Literature Review Generation.
+The Thirty-Eighth Annual Conference on Innovative Applications of Artificial Intelligence (IAAI).
 Singapore, Singapore.

 ### 2025